Resignation Letter for Going Back To School (Best Samples)

 Things to Avoid

 Resignation letters form part of your employment record.
 Therefore, they may be referred to in the future when you need a recommendation from your previous employer.
-As such, there are some practices you should avoid when writing your resignation letter.
+As such, there are some practices you should avoid when writing it.

 • You must avoid using negative language in your letter.
 However, the resignation process is formal, and you should consider using other appropriate channels to express dissatisfaction.